2019 Congressional Art Competition Winner from Lake First Academy Leesburg

 The winning entries from each district are prominently displayed in the Cannon Tunnel in Washington, D.C.
 The Cannon Tunnel connects the Cannon House Office Building with the U.S. Capitol and is traveled on a daily basis by Members of Congress and their staff.

-All artwork entries must adhere to the year's theme.
+This year, the theme for my office's Congressional Art Competition is the "Wonders of Florida."
+All artwork entries must adhere to that theme.
 The competition is open to high school students only.
 Each student may enter one piece of artwork.
 Artwork must be two-dimensional.
 Each piece can be no larger than 26” x 26” x 4”, including the frame.
-Artwork cannot weigh more than 15 lbs.

-If you are interested in your students participating in the 2019 Congressional Art Competition, please contact Natasha Dobkowski, at Natasha.Dobkowski@mail.house.gov or 352-241-9220.
+For application forms, and additional information regarding the Congressional Art Competition please contact Natasha Dobkowski, at Natasha.Dobkowski@mail.house.gov or 352-241-9220.